lvivtotoro/copit/README.md

 This is so that it may be used in `printf` or `std::cout`.

 	// Functions.

-    copit::init(); // For Windows.
+    copit::init(); // Turns off input buffer on Linux, gets HANDLE on Windows.

 	copit::line_return(); // Returns `\r`.
 	copit::fg(color); // Sets the foreground color.
 View below section for possible values. copit::bg(color); // Sets the background color.
 View below section for possible values.

+	// On non-Win systems, ANSI escape sequences shall be RETURNED.
+	// On Windows, relevant Win32 functions shall be CALLED and shall RETURN an empty string.
+	// To maintain portability, it's best to print the return values of copit functions.
+	// Getters also return empty strings, but the real "getted" values are returned via pointers.
+	// So rule: Always print the return values of copit functions!

 	// Possible colors.
-Do not use their internal values, as they are different for each system.
+Do not use their internal values, as they are different for each system. copit::black

-    copit::black
     copit::blue
     copit::green